top of page

 — Zohar I:15a

-• The Bible & Ethiopian Bible – narratives of divine creation and exile
+• The Bible & Ethiopian Bible – divine creation, exile, and covenant

-• The Book of Enoch – angelic hierarchies, the Watchers, Metatron
+• The Book of Enoch – the fall of angels and celestial hierarchies

-• The Zohar (Kabbalah) – mystical insights into divine fragmentation
+• The Zohar – mystical reflections on divine fragmentation

-• Nag Hammadi Scriptures – Gnostic texts on Sophia, the demiurge, and awakening
+• Nag Hammadi Scriptures – Gnostic myths, Sophia, and the demiurge

-• Sefer Yetzirah – creation through numbers and language
+• Sefer Yetzirah – creation through sound, letters, and numbers

 Why This Film Matters